 In Terry v.
-United States, 141 S. Ct.
-1858 (2021), the Court held that only crack offenders who received a mandatory minimum sentence may seek a sentence reduction under the First Step Act; defendants who could receive the same sentence today for their crack offenses are not eligible for relief under the statute.
+United States, 593 U.S. 486 (2021), the Court held that only crack offenders who received a mandatory minimum sentence may seek a sentence reduction under the First Step Act; defendants who could receive the same sentence today for their crack offenses are not eligible for relief under the statute.
 But in Concepcion v.
-United States, 142 S. Ct.
-2389 (2022), the Court decided that judges ruling on prisoners' First Step Act motions to reduce their sentences for crack offenses may consider any intervening changes in the facts or the law, such as evidence of rehabilitation or amendments to the Federal Sentencing Guidelines.
-The federal appellate courts disagree whether Concepcion allows judges to consider nonretroactive changes in sentencing law in deciding whether to modify a sentence.
-See United States v.
-Roper, 72 F.4th 1097, 1100-01 (9th Cir.
-2023).
-The Court has agreed to consider whether defendants who were sentenced before the First Step Act was enacted may take advantage of the statute if their sentences were vacated and they were resentenced after the statute went into effect.
-See Hewitt v.
-United States, No. 23-1002 (cert. granted, July 2, 2024).
+United States, 597 U.S. 481 (2022), the Court decided that judges ruling on prisoners' First Step Act motions to reduce their sentences for crack offenses may consider any intervening changes in the facts or the law, such as evidence of rehabilitation or amendments to the Federal Sentencing Guidelines.
+The Federal Sentencing Guidelines were subsequently amended, however, to provide that, except in cases involving certain "unusually long sentences," "a change in the law (including an amendment to the Guidelines Manual that has not been made retroactive)" may not be considered in ruling on a motion for a sentence reduction.
+U.S. SENTENCING COMMISSION GUIDELINES MANUAL § 1B1.13c (2024).

-Congress is now considering legislation that would eliminate the sentencing disparity between crack and powder cocaine offenses and would apply retroactively to any defendants who had already been convicted or sentenced.
+Congress has considered legislation that would eliminate the sentencing disparity between crack and powder cocaine offenses and would apply retroactively to any defendants who had already been convicted or sentenced.
 The Eliminating a Quantifiably Unjust Application of the Law (EQUAL) Act passed the House by an overwhelming margin in 2021 and received bipartisan support in both Houses of Congress.
-The bill stalled in the Senate, but has been reintroduced in the 118th Congress.
+The bill stalled in the Senate, but was reintroduced in the 118th Congress.
+The bill has not been reintroduced in the 119th Congress.
 See Carl Hulse, Bipartisan Drug Sentencing Bill Languishes Amid Midterm Politics, N.Y.
 TIMES, Apr.
 30, 2022, at A15.

 The Fourth Circuit affirmed the district court's ruling that Lee Malvo was entitled to resentencing under Miller v.
 Alabama and Montgomery v.
 Louisiana.
 See Malvo v.
 Mathena, 893 F.3d 265 (4th Cir.
 2018).
-The Supreme Court granted cert, but dismissed the case when the Virginia legislature passed a statute making juvenile offenders eligible to seek parole after serving 20 years in prison.
+The Supreme Court granted certiorari, but dismissed the case when the Virginia legislature passed a statute making juvenile offenders eligible to seek parole after serving 20 years in prison.
 See Mathena v.
 Malvo, 140 S. Ct.
 919 (2020); Adam Liptak, D.C.
 Sniper Seeks to Halt His Appeal, N.Y.
 TIMES, Feb.
 25, 2020, at A12.

 In Jones v.
-Mississippi, 141 S. Ct.
-1307 (2021), the Court held that Miller and Montgomery did not require a judge to make a finding that a juvenile convicted of homicide was permanently incorrigible before imposing a sentence of life without parole.
+Mississippi, 593 U.S. 98 (2021), the Court held that Miller and Montgomery did not require a judge to make a finding that a juvenile convicted of homicide was permanently incorrigible before imposing a sentence of life without parole.